 The SIR program is run by the general manager, 16 full time staff and about 70 seasonal staff.

-Melissa Tesche - Acting General Manager
+Melissa Tesche - General Manager

-Melissa is currently the Acting General Manager of the SIR program.
+Melissa is the General Manager of the SIR program.
 Melissa enjoys working for SIR because she loves the wide range of people she gets to work with.
 Fruit growers, industry representatives, elected officials, scientists and community members, each have a role to play in the program’s success and each bring their own expertise to the table.

 Melissa comes from a family of grain and cattle farmers up in the Peace Country.
 She has been working with Okanagan local governments since 2010 and began working for SIR in 2014.
 Melissa has Bachelor degrees in Science and Education and a Masters in Biology, studying turtles in the Okanagan.
 Melissa spends her free time raising a young family and tending to her own (closely managed!) fruit trees.